Stockport railway station: Non-stopping trains

-It has been claimed that Stockport viaduct was built on condition that all passenger trains using it were required to stop at Stockport station.
+It has been claimed that Stockport Viaduct was built on condition that all passenger trains using it were required to stop at Stockport station.
 Local MP Andrew Gwynne commissioned research into the issue and reported "Sadly no such Act of Parliament exists, although it is common currency in the town that it does.
-I made enquiries with the House of Commons Library and the Parliamentary Archives back at the time some intercity trains stopped using Stockport.
+I made enquiries with the House of Commons Library and the Parliamentary Archives back at the time some inter-city trains stopped using Stockport.
 It appears it is purely an urban myth."

+In popular culture

+A plaque commemorating the night David Bowie slept on the platform was unveiled on 27 April 2025.
+He had missed the last train to London, following his performance at the Poco A Poco club in Heaton Chapel on 27th April 1970.

 Interchange with other transport modes

 Taxi

 Passengers can board taxis from the taxi rank located immediately outside the station entrance.

 Bus

 The bus stops immediately outside the station were previously served by the Metroshuttle free bus service.
-This service was withdrawn in 2019, and as of 2020 the bus stops were only used by the infrequent service number 312 and occasionally rail replacement buses.
+This service was withdrawn in 2019, and as of 2020 the bus stops were only used by the infrequent service number 312 and occasionally by rail replacement buses.

-The station is a short walk from Stockport bus station where most services can be accessed.
-As part of Transport for Greater Manchester's Stockport Interchange project, a new bridge to improve the walking route between the two facilities is planned to be built.
+The station is a short walk from the former Stockport bus station, where most services could be accessed until its closure in August 2021.
+Transport for Greater Manchester's Stockport Interchange, constructed on the site of the demolished bus station, opened for passengers on 17 March 2024.
+A bridge to improve the walking route between the two facilities was built as part of the development.

 Passengers can also use the bus stops on the nearby Wellington Road which are well-served by services, especially the 192 between Manchester Piccadilly and Hazel Grove, that are mostly operated by Stagecoach Manchester.